-Can Pregnant People Get the COVID-19 Vaccine?
+Can Pregnant People Safely Get the COVID-19 Vaccine?
 Here’s Everything We Know So Far

-The latest on what to know if you're pregnant during the pandemic, including new statements from the WHO and other public health groups.
+The latest on what to know if you're pregnant during the pandemic, including new statements from the CDC and other public health groups.

 A Morbidity and Mortality Weekly Report (MMWR) study published in November found that they, too, are at increased risk for severe illness from COVID-19, though less so than those in other high-risk groups.
 The study found that pregnant people are more likely to be admitted to the intensive care unit (ICU), receive invasive ventilation and extracorporeal membrane oxygenation (the use of an artificial lung located outside the body that puts oxygen into the blood), and are at increased risk of death compared to non-pregnant people.
 The CDC has also warned that pregnant people with COVID-19 might be at increased risk for other adverse outcomes, such as preterm birth.

 So that means pregnant people should get the vaccine too, right?

 Unfortunately, it's not quite as simple as that.
 Pregnant people haven't been actively involved in late-stage clinical trials for any COVID-19 vaccines, including the Pfizer and Moderna vaccines.
 This lack of data resulted in the FDA not recommending the vaccines for pregnant people when they were first approved for use in the US.
 On December 2, the Advisory Committee on Immunization Practices (ACIP), the CDC's independent advisory council, also noted that there is currently "no data on the safety and efficacy of COVID-19 vaccines in [pregnant or breastfeeding people] to inform vaccine recommendations."